Iran–Iraq War: 1987–88: Renewed Iranian Offensives

 Meanwhile, Iran continued to attack as the Iraqis were planning their strike.
-In 1987 the Iranians renewed a series of major human wave offensives in both northern and southern Iraq.
-The Iraqis had elaborately fortified Basra with 5 defensive rings, exploiting natural waterways such as the Shatt-al-Arab and artificial ones, such as Fish Lake and the Jasim River, along with earth barriers.
+In 1987, the Iranians renewed a series of major human wave offensives in both northern and southern Iraq.
+The Iraqis had elaborately fortified Basra with five defensive rings, exploiting natural waterways such as the Shatt al-Arab and artificial ones, such as Fish Lake and the Jasim River, along with earth barriers.
 Fish Lake was a massive lake filled with mines, underwater barbed wire, electrodes and sensors.
 Behind each waterway and defensive line was radar-guided artillery, ground attack aircraft and helicopters, all capable of firing poison gas or conventional munitions.

-The Iranian strategy was to penetrate the Iraqi defences and encircle Basra, isolating the city and the Al-Faw peninsula.
+The Iranian strategy was to penetrate the Iraqi defences and encircle Basra, isolating the city and the al-Faw peninsula.
 Iran's plan was for three assaults: a diversionary attack near Basra, the main offensive and another diversionary attack using Iranian tanks in the north to divert Iraqi heavy armour from Basra.
 For these battles, the Iranian military had grown by recruiting many new Basij and Pasdaran volunteers.
 Total Iranian strength reached 150,000–200,000.

 Operation Karbala-4

-On 25 December 1986, Iran launched Operation Karbala-4 (Karbala referring to Husayn ibn Ali's Battle of Karbala).
+On 25 December 1986, Iran launched Operation Karbala-4.
 According to Iraqi General Ra'ad al-Hamdani, this was a diversionary attack.
-The Iranians launched an amphibious assault against the Iraqi island of Umm al-Rassas in the Shatt-Al-Arab river, parallel to Khoramshahr.
-They then set up a pontoon bridge and continued the attack, eventually capturing the island in a costly success but failing to advance further.
+The Iranians launched an amphibious assault against the Iraqi island of Umm al-Rassas in the Shatt al-Arab, parallel to Khoramshahr.
+They then set up a pontoon bridge and continued the attack, eventually capturing the island, but failing to advance further.
 The Iranians had 60,000 casualties, while the Iraqis 9,500.
 The Iraqi commanders exaggerated Iranian losses to Saddam, and it was assumed that the main Iranian attack on Basra had been fully defeated and that it would take the Iranians six months to recover.
-When the main Iranian attack, Operation Karbala 5, began, many Iraqis were on leave.
+When the main Iranian attack, Operation Karbala-5, began, many Iraqis were on leave.